 The Legacy Series

 The Cornerstone Press has published new and emerging voices in fiction and nonfiction since 1984.
 We believe in the power of beginning a career, publishing a first book, and charting a new course.
-The Legacy Series seeks to promote new voices in fiction and nonfiction, especially those who have not published a book.
+The Legacy Series seeks to promote new voices in fiction and nonfiction, especially those writers who are early on in their careers.
 Recent Series Titles

 .
 Nothing to Lose

 Beginning in 2019, the press will publish a new or emerging voice in poetry each Spring season.
 A portage is a pathway, and to portage is to trek across that pathway to get from one place to another.
 We seek fresh perspectives and new pathways with the Portage Poetry Series, started in honor of the press's first poetry collection in 25 years: Kristine Ong Muslim's Meditations of a Beast (2016), named one of the Chicago Review of Books' "Best Poetry Books of 2016."

 Cornerstone Press is committed to reprinting important and forgotten Wisconsin texts, as well as texts of the American Midwest, especially those published before 1924.
 New editions feature annotations, introductory historical essays, and forewords by contemporary scholars.
 Recent Series Titles